- Emergency Services Disaster Agency

-- An extra set of car and house keys, personal identification, and credit cards, cash or traveler’s checks.
+- An extra set of car and house keys, personal identification, credit cards, cash, or traveler's checks.
 Keep important family papers (e.g., birth certificates, passports, special medical information, etc.) in a waterproof container or plastic bag.

 - Special items for young children, elderly or disabled family members, and pets (e.g., special foods, medications, aid devices, carriers, etc.).

 - A basic first aid kit that includes your prescription medications, bandages in assorted sizes, safety pins, cleanser/soap, latex gloves, gauze pads, scissors, tweezers, sewing needle, thread, alcohol wipes, burn cream, oral thermometer, nonaspirin pain reliever, antacid, cotton balls or swabs.

 If an emergency or disaster happens, there are a few things that you should do right away:

 - Stay Calm: Try not to panic, take time to understand what has happened and think about what you can do to stay safe or avoid worse injury.

 - Check the Scene: Pay attention to your surroundings to see whether you are safe where you are, and whether anyone around you needs help; if you think you are in danger, get to a safer place as soon as you can.

 - Give and get help: If you or others are hurt or still in danger, call 911; explain what has happened, where you are, what injuries people have, and whether the danger still exists.